Things to do in Poland

 Bialowieza National Park

 Bialowieza National Park is a heavily protected UNESCO World Heritage site.
 It guards the last remnants of the primeval forest that used to cover most of Europe at the time of the last ice age.
 The park is the last place on earth that tourists can see European bison, huge beasts that once roamed across the continent, living undisturbed in their natural habitats.
 An ecotourism destination of international repute, the nearby town of Bialowieza has launched numerous luxury spas and elite lodgings.
-Bialowieza National Park is a short train ride from Warsaw (two and a half hours) making it possible to visit the park on a daytrip, but it is best to spend at least one night in the area if possible.
+Bialowieza National Park is a short train ride from Warsaw (two and a half hours) making it possible to visit the park on a daytrip, but it's best to spend at least one night in the area if possible.

 Sopot photo